Sunday, July 31, 2011

 The scenes involving bullying are well done.
 We are constantly finding out what a widespread problem bullying is in our schools nowadays.
 The first time Dre and Cheng face off, Dre strikes Cheng in the face and knocks him down, but Cheng immediately, and impressively, springs to his feet.
 This is a kid not to be messed with.
 But Dre is not able to talk to his mother about his problems.
 I found this to be realistic.
 It’s not always easy for kids to talk to their parents about such things.
 If only every bullied kid had someone like Mr. Han who could step in to help and teach.

 The real heart of the movie is the friendship between Dre and Mr. Han.
 The likelihood of these two characters becoming close is very slim, but Jaden Smith and Jackie Chan make it seem plausible.
 Mr. Han has to teach Dre manners and respect before they can really make progress in their lessons, and he does it in small, well-observed ways.
-In a key scene between the two friends, Dre finds out about Mr. Han’s painful past, but uses what he has learned to show his teacher great respect and offer him strength.
+In a key scene between the two friends, Dre finds out about Mr. Han’s painful past but uses what he has learned to show his teacher great respect and offer him strength.

 As in the original, the final scenes feature a tournament with not unpredictable results.
 Dre has to face off against many of his opponents from school, and the audience is able to follow the characters as they progress through the competition.
-Even when you know how events will unfold, the scene is handled well and creates the necessary amount of suspense and tension.
+Even when you know how events will unfold, the sequence is handled well and creates the necessary amount of suspense and tension.

 To be fair, would I like this version so much if the original didn’t exist?
 Impossible to say.
 I don’t intend for this essay to only draw comparisons.
 I thoroughly enjoyed this take on the story.
-But this version wouldn’t exist without the original, and it’s fun to see that it still works.
-Stories of underdogs and unlikely friends are always enjoyable when they’re told correctly, and The Karate Kid (2010) is a great retelling of a good story.
+But this version couldn’t exist without the original, and it’s fun to see that it still works.
+Stories of underdogs and unlikely friends are always enjoyable when they’re told correctly, and The Karate Kid (2010) is a great retelling of a classic story.

 Wednesday, July 13, 2011

-Up (2009)
+Up

 Sometimes when I go to a movie, I can tell as I’m watching it that it will be a part of me for the rest of my life.
-Sometimes my emotional response is so complete and unmistakable that I know I will be able to re-visit it multiple times and get the same thrill.
+Sometimes my emotional response is so complete and unmistakable that I know I will be able to revisit it multiple times and get the same thrill.
 Sometimes the emotional truth blindsides me and there’s no question in my mind that I’m watching a great film.

 How many movies can you think of with an old man as the main character?
 There are some, but not many.
 How many can you think of with a kid who acts like a kid, and isn’t blessed with movie wisdom that marvels adults?
 How many movies feature a dog that acts like a real dog?
 Ever seen a house float away as it’s carried by balloons?

 There are many things that make Up a unique experience (all the Pixar films are like this, to some extent).
 One element that can’t be rivaled is near the beginning, showing the complete marriage of Carl and Ellie.
 An entire shared life is compacted into a powerful sequence with absolutely no dialogue.
-And, fittingly, it’s hard to find words to describe its beauty.
+And fittingly, it’s hard to find words to describe its beauty.
 We don’t just watch it, we experience it.

 Not many movies show such a complete history of one life, and by the time we see Carl (voice by Ed Asner) living alone, we wonder how much more story his life could hold.
 Plenty, that’s how much.
 He meets Russell (voice by Jordan Nagai), an eager little Wilderness Explorer, and through events I won’t describe, they end up traveling together in Carl’s house to find Paradise Falls in South America.
 The scene where Carl’s house lifts off is enchanting and romantic.

 Carl is cranky, old, and wants to be left alone.
 Russell, who isn’t “too smart,” as many movie children are, is a good foil for Carl.
 Carl represents a father figure to the boy, who is the son that Carl never had.
-Their interactions for the first half of the movie provide a lot of humor that’s funny because it’s so familiar and real to life.
+Their interactions for the first half of the movie provide a lot of humor that’s funny because it’s so familiar and true to life.

 When they reach South America, they encounter Dug (voice by co-writer Bob Peterson), who is the most realistic dog I’ve ever seen in a movie.
 Most movie animals can do all kinds of tricks and solve all kinds of problems.
 Not Dug.
 He’s as easily distracted and eager to please as any real dog.
 And full of unconditional love, as only a dog can be.
 Dug is able to speak through a special collar made for him by his owner, Charles Muntz (voice by Christopher Plummer).
-Muntz, who was the childhood hero of Carl, has been living near Paradise Falls for years in search of an exotic bird, and the repair of his reputation.
+Muntz, who was the childhood hero of Carl, has been living near Paradise Falls for years in search of an exotic bird and the repair of his reputation.
 He has many dogs, all of them outfitted with collars that allow them to speak.
 He is very shrewd, but Carl and Russell discover that he’s been away from civilization a bit too long.

 One interesting factor in the story is Carl’s attachment to his house, which in his mind represents Ellie.
 The house is almost another character in the movie.
 Much of the effect is achieved through Michael Giacchino’s Oscar-winning score.
 Ellie’s Theme, introduced when Carl and Ellie meet as children, is used throughout the movie to represent the memory of Ellie and her spirit of adventure.
 But Giacchino is able to let the theme evolve into different forms, sometimes heroic, sometimes nostalgic and bittersweet, and finally as an emblem of love and friendship.
 The images in the film, combined with the power of the music, are able to make me cry with sadness, and then cry again with happiness.
 Not many films can do both.